iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Superstars think like superstars long before the fans or the press anoint them.
+> We are all like the bright moon, we still have our darker side.
 >
-> — John Eliot
+> — Kahlil Gibran

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->